Interview Query

 At Interview Query, we’ve received real questions posed to our users across industries and experience levels.
 The questions presented here are just a sample of the ones in our database.

-1. What methods do you use to stay up-to-date with market changes, and how do you keep track of them?
+1. What methods do you use to stay up-to-date with market changes, and how do you track them?

-This question aims to evaluate your ability to keep the business competitive and profitable by taking a dynamic approach and adjusting your strategy to the latest trends.
+This question evaluates your ability to keep the business competitive and profitable by taking a dynamic approach and adjusting your strategy to the latest trends.

 It also evaluates your analytical skills and ability to apply data to pricing decisions.